MannLabs/proteomics_lab_agent/README.md

     ```
     you can add `-d` flag to detach the containers from the shell session

-* Open fresh terminal, ensure your virtual environment is active and you are in the root directory of the `proteomics_lab_agent` project.
+* Open a fresh terminal, ensure your virtual environment is active and you are in the root directory of the `proteomics_lab_agent` project.
 1. To run the agent from the CLI:
 ```bash
 adk run proteomics_lab_agent